Malichenko-Maksym/Currency-Converter/README.md

 # Exchange
 Web site with task: https://exchange-production.up.railway.app/

-		Warning: this link can be outdated since Saturday, 1 April 2023 (I have time limit for using this server)
+		Warning: this link can be unavailable since Thursday, 20 April 2023 (I have time limit for using this server)